vedicastrology123/vash/content/articles/vedic-astrology-software.md

 #### Steve Hora, Vedic Astrologer, Researcher and Subject Matter Expert (SME) on Vedic, Naadi and Mundane Astrology.

-Reach me at  steve at stevehora dot com  and [Vedic Astrology - Jyotish](https://stevehora.com) .
+Reach me at  vedicastrology123 at gmail dot com  and [Vedic Astrology - Jyotish](https://stevehora.com) .

 I am a born astrologer, as per Sri Vaithiswara Agasthiya Koushiha Nadi Grantha in Tamil.
 In my palm-leaf reading, one of my profession is mentioned as below